goiaba/BookstoreClient/README.md

 java -jar BookstoreClient.jar http://puluceno.com/ws

+Tip: You can redirect the stderr to somewhere else than default output to have a better experience (for example, 2> /dev/null in linux or 2> nil in windows)

 The common steps to buy a book (or books):

         1 - Use one of the options to retrieve available books (options 1 to 4 of menu);